Search for strongly interacting massive particles generating trackless jets in proton-proton collisions at $\sqrt{s} = $ 13 TeV: Introduction

 For this search, we assume that the SIMPs are produced in pairs via an $s$-channel exchange of a new scalar mediator that is also coupled to quarks.
+The Feynman diagram for this process is shown in Fig.~\ref{fig:diagram}.
 The SIMPs are stable neutral particles that interact with a large cross section with matter but do not hadronize, except by the suppressed higher-order production of quarks via a mediator radiated by one of the SIMP particles.
 The SIMPs traverse the detector leaving energy in the calorimeters but little activity in the tracking system.
 The exact signatures of the resulting trackless jets depend upon the unknown but large interaction cross sections with hadrons and are difficult to predict~\cite{Daci:2015hca}.
 To perform this search, we adjust the couplings such that the SIMP would be detected as a trackless jet contained completely within the calorimeters.
 Stronger couplings would give rise to showers starting earlier, \eg in the tracker, and weaker couplings would lead to late extended showers leaking into the muon system.
 The constrained model under consideration thus provides a framework for exploring the possible pair production of SIMP-induced jets in the CMS calorimeters.

 In the analysis presented here, we search for SIMPs yielding trackless jets using a set of $\sqrt{s} = 13 \TeV$ proton-proton (\Pp{}\Pp{}) collision data, corresponding to an integrated luminosity of 16.1\fbinv, collected by the CMS experiment at the LHC in the second half of 2016.
 In particular, we search for the pair production of SIMPs, and experimentally select the resulting trackless jets using the energy fractions of these jets carried by charged particles (ChF) as a highly effective discriminating observable to suppress the huge QCD multijet background.
+In the analysis, we benchmark against a specific model for a SIMP that includes a detailed prescription for its pair production at the LHC and its interaction in the CMS detector.
+Selection criteria are chosen to optimize the sensitivity for detection of this SIMP, and the results are obtained for this specific model.
 Tabulated results are provided in HEPData~\cite{hepdata}.